 TV devices provide a limited set of navigation controls for apps.
-Creating an effective navigation scheme for your TV app depends on understanding these limited controls and the limits of users' perception while operating your app.
-As you build your Android app for TVs, pay special attention to how the user actually navigates around your app when using remote control buttons instead of a touch screen.
+Creating an effective navigation scheme for your TV app depends on understanding these limited controls as well as users' limitations while operating your app.
+As you build your Android app for TV, pay special attention to how the user navigates when using remote control buttons instead of a touch screen.

-On a TV device, users navigate with controls on a remote control device, using either a directional pad (D-pad) or arrow keys.
+On a TV device, users navigate using either a D-pad or arrow keys.
 This type of control limits movement to up, down, left, and right.
 To build a great TV-optimized app, you must provide a navigation scheme where the user can quickly learn how to navigate your app using these limited controls.

 - Ensure that a user with a D-pad controller can navigate to all visible controls on the screen.

-- For scrolling lists with focus, make sure that the D-pad up and down keys scroll the list, and the Enter key selects an item in the list.
+- For scrolling lists with focus, make sure that the D-pad up and down buttons scroll the list and that the select button selects an item in the list.
 Verify that users can select an element in the list and that the list still scrolls when an element is selected.

 - Ensure that switching between controls is straightforward and predictable.

 The Android framework automatically applies a directional navigation scheme based on the relative position of focusable elements in your layouts.
-You should test the generated navigation scheme in your app using a D-pad controller.
-After testing, if you decide you want users to move through your layouts in a specific way, you can set up explicit directional navigation for your controls.
+Test the generated navigation scheme in your app using a D-pad controller.
+After testing, if you decide that you want users to move through your layouts in a specific way, you can set up explicit directional navigation for your controls.